Agency BUNDLE - advertising agency packaging label design explanatory video animations

 Of course yes.
 However, it is preferable not to exceed a larger time frame in order to maintain a uniform style.

-- what does your company do?
+- What does your company do?

-- who is the recipient of your product?
+- Who is the recipient of your product?

 There is no one answer to this.
 Sometimes, for example, it is 10 sketches of the logo for the initial selection of the label, and sometimes it is 3.
 It depends on the complexity of the work.
 You have to realize that more projects require more time and costs.
 In the end, we only have to choose 1 project.
 Quantity never goes hand in hand with quality.